m11gz/Reading-Notes/class-02.md

 Describe a real world Problem you could solve with a Function. multiply (100, 40); I used this becaause I used to use a lot pf multiplication with my last job.
 An if statement checks a __ and if it evaluates to ___, then the code block will execute.
 What is the use of an else if?
-It means that line of code needs to be List 3 different types of comparison operators.
+It means that line of code needs to be executed.
+List 3 different types of comparison operators.
+ == != > <
 What is the difference between the logical operator && and ||?